zao-web/quickbooks-online-connect-ui/readme.txt

 = 0.2.2 =
 * The Optional Headers fields are now available for all steps, to ensure proper headers are sent during discovery.
-* Update the wds-wp-rest-api-connect dependency, so that we use our own API Discovery library to use the WP http API, and to correctly pass any headers if they exist.
+* Update the wp-api-connect dependency, so that we use our own API Discovery library to use the WP http API, and to correctly pass any headers if they exist.

 = 0.2.1 =
-* Update composer files to point to correct packagist repo for WDS WP REST API Connect.
+* Update composer files to point to correct packagist repo for WP API Connect.

 = 0.2.0 =
 * Update to fix some security issues and work with the new version of the OAuth plugin.